openzklib/openzl/docs/src/poseidon_permutation_tutorial.md

     const ADDITIVE_ROUND_KEYS_COUNT: usize = Self::ROUNDS * Self::WIDTH;
 }
 ```
 Here `WIDTH` is the length of the vector of field elements that the permutation acts on via addition and matrix multiplication. `FULL_ROUNDS` and `PARTIAL_ROUNDS` specify the number of full and partial rounds of iteration that are performed on the state vector to achieve the desired security level.
-The remaining constants are computed in terms of the first three; they specify the number of "Additive Round Constants" and the size of the "MDS Matrix."
+The remaining constants are computed in terms of the first three; they specify the number of "Additive Round Keys" and the size of the "MDS Matrix."

 ### struct `State`
 Given some type `S` that implements the above `Specification` trait we next define a state for the permutation to act on.
 This state is a vector of length `WIDTH`.
 We'll use a struct `State` to represent it: